glen millar australia

 Sneaky Camtasia Capture

-Get a better resolution of screen capture on slower machines.
+Logic: get a better resolution of screen capture on slower machines

 Note: This does not replace Camtasia advice on producing better output resolution in the Camtasia Help file.
 Go there first.